Stop! Or My Mom Will Shoot: Accolades

-Other media

 In popular culture

-The film was mentioned when Stallone hosted an episode of Saturday Night Live in 1997; in one particular skit, Stallone comes across someone in a terrible car accident (Norm Macdonald) who does not like any of his work and ridicules his films.
-As he lies dying, he mutters something quietly that only Stallone can hear, and when a passerby (Will Ferrell) asks what he said, Stallone is reluctant to say it until he is grilled some more, at which point he virulently yells "He said Stop!
+The film was mentioned in a 1997 episode Saturday Night Live that Stallone hosted.
+In the skit, Stallone comes across someone in a terrible car accident (Norm Macdonald) who does not like any of his work and ridicules his films.
+As he lies dying, he mutters something quietly that only Stallone can hear, and when a passerby (Will Ferrell) asks what he said, Stallone is reluctant to say it until he is grilled some more, at which point he yells "He said Stop!
 Or My Mom Will Shoot...SUCKED!"

-The title of The Simpsons episode "Stop!
-Or My Dog Will Shoot" is a reference to the film.
+The title of The Simpsons episode "Stop, or My Dog Will Shoot!" is a reference to the film.
 That episode involves the Simpsons' dog joining the Springfield Police Force after saving Homer from a corn maze.

 In Mortal Kombat 11, during a pre-match dialogue exchange between John Rambo (voiced by Stallone) and Cassie Cage, Cassie references the film's title.